 - other violations of your contractor agreement.

-You have engaged them to act on your behalf, so you will be held accountable for their actions.
+As you have engaged the subcontractor to act on your behalf, you will generally be held accountable for their actions.

-However, you can negotiate with subcontractors to ensure that you are not held accountable for their work.
+However, it is possible to negotiate with subcontractors to ensure that you are not held accountable for their work.
 You can achieve this by making the subcontractor responsible to the client for their own functions.
 Therefore, your contract can make the subcontractor responsible for:

 - maintaining the project design;